justinmanley/lifescroll/README.md

 ## Usage

-To interleave patterns from Conway's Game of Life with text, add a <scrolling-game-of-life id="life"> tag to your page and call `document.getElementById("life").initialize()` in a `<script>` tag at the end of the page.
+To interleave patterns from Conway's Game of Life with text, add a `<scrolling-game-of-life id="life">` tag to your page and call `document.getElementById("life").initialize()` in a `<script>` tag at the end of the page.
 You'll need to specify the `grid-scale` on the `scrolling-game-of-life` element, which controls the size of the Life cells relative to the height of a line of text.

 A pattern can be laid out on the page by including a `<pattern-anchor>` tag within the `scrolling-game-of-life` element.

-Working examples can be found in the `examples/` directory.
+Examples can be found in the `examples/` [directory](https://github.com/justinmanley/lifescroll/tree/main/examples).

 ## Architecture

 ### ScrollingGameOfLife

 The entrypoint to the library is the `<scrolling-game-of-life>` custom HTML element.
 Because this element creates a `<canvas>` element and sets it to the size of the viewport, there should be at most one `<scrolling-game-of-life>` element per page.

+The `<scrolling-game-of-life>` element collects patterns from all the `<pattern-anchor>` elements nested inside it.

 ### PatternAnchor